 LOOKING ACROSS THE EAST RIVER from Brooklyn to Manhattan Island.
 Either side of the river is bordered with docks.
 On the New York side are docks of the Ward Line (New York and Cuba Mail Steamship Co) and of the Porto Rico Line.
 Behind these docks rises New York’s imposing array of skyscrapers.
 The whole of the south end of Manhattan Island, facing East River and Hudson River, is lined with piers and landing places, which are thus easily accessible from the heart of New York City.

 All the world’s fastest steamship services from Europe to the United States converge on the Port of New York, with its magnificent natural harbour on the Atlantic seaboard of the North American continent.
-This chapter is by Sidney Howard.

 The activities of Trinity House - an organization that probably began with the earliest years of British shipping - include the maintenance of navigation arks and lights round the British coast-lines and the provision of an efficient pilotage service.
 The Corporation of Trinity House has a position different from that of any other organization in the world.
 This chapter was written by Frank Bowen.

 FROM AN UNUSUAL ANGLE.
 Painters at work on the lantern of the Outer Gabbard Lightship, during her overhaul at the Surrey Commercial Docks, London.
 The vessel is normally moored about twelve miles off Harwich.
 Her light gives four white flashes every fifteen seconds, visible eleven miles.